 Read about the worst that Mother Nature has thrown at Britain

 When Mother Nature gets angry the effects can be both spectacular and catastrophic.
-You’ll rarely hear stories of homes getting obliterated by violent winds, buildings rocking on their foundations or tornadoes tearing across the land emanate from Great Britain, however.
+Stories of homes getting obliterated by violent winds, buildings rocking on their foundations or tornadoes tearing across the land rarely emanate from Great Britain, however.

-The UK has, it seems, a very droll climate, yet you’d be surprised by the extreme weather events and natural disasters that have actually occurred on this supposedly green and pleasant land.
+The UK has it seems a very droll climate, yet you’d be surprised by the extreme weather events and natural disasters that have actually occurred on this green and pleasant land.

 The Great Storm of 1987 was an event immortalized in the annals of British pop culture by preeminent BBC weatherman Michael Fish denying on live TV that a storm was on its way, only to eat his words hours later.

-On the night of 15th/16th of October, the great storm ploughed into the English south coast and gave the country a thorough battering before coming out the other side again at The Wash.
+On the night of 15th/16th of October, a ‘hurricane’ (technically a cyclone) ploughed into the English south coast and gave the country a thorough battering before coming out the other side again at The Wash.